Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Experiments

 \subsection{Decoding behavior from neural populations}

-\paragraph{Datasets.} The Mihi-Chewie reaching dataset \cite{dyer2017cryptography} consists of stable behavior-based neural responses across different neuron population groups and animals, and thus is used in previous methods for across-animal decoding \cite{jude2022robust,farshchian2018adversarial,dyer2017cryptography} and neural representation learning \cite{azabou2021mine,liu2021drop}.
+\paragraph{Datasets.} The Mihi-Chewie reaching dataset \cite{dyer2017cryptography} consists of stable behavior-based neural responses across different neuron populations and animals, and thus is used in previous methods for across-animal decoding \cite{jude2022robust,farshchian2018adversarial,dyer2017cryptography} and neural representation learning \cite{azabou2021mine,liu2021drop}.
 Mihi-Chewie is a spike sorted dataset where two rhesus macaques, Chewie (`C') and Mihi (`M'), are trained to perform a simplified reaching task to one of eight targets, while their neural activities in the primary motor cortex were simultaneously recorded.
 The dataset contains two recordings of different sets of neurons for each of the subjects, for a total of four sub-datasets.
-The Jenkins' Maze dataset \cite{churchland2010cortical} contains the primary motor and dorsal premotor cortices activities of a rhesus macaque named Jenkins (`J').
+The Jenkins' Maze dataset \cite{churchland2010cortical} is a dataset in the Neural Latents Benchmark \cite{pei2021neural} that contains activity from the primary motor and dorsal premotor cortex of a rhesus macaque named Jenkins (`J').
 In this dataset, J reaches towards targets while avoiding the boundaries of maze that appears on the screen.
-Since this dataset provides more complex behaviour trajectories with a complete collection of continuous labels (movement velocity and hand position), we used this dataset as to examine if our model creates an individual representation space that is rich enough to decode continuous targets.
-All neural datasets are sorted and binned into 100 ms bins by counting the number of spikes each neuron emits during that time frame to generate a time-series for each neuron.
+Since this dataset provides more complex behaviour trajectories with a complete collection of continuous labels (movement velocity and hand position), we used this dataset to examine if our model creates an individual representation space that is rich enough to decode continuous targets.
+All neural datasets are sorted and binned into 100 ms intervals by counting the number of spikes each neuron emits during that time frame to generate a time-series for each neuron.